codeselfstudy/codeselfstudy/README.md

 To run the application:

 - Be sure that you have Docker installed.
-- Turn off your local MongoDB server, because this will run it's own Mongo in Docker on the default port (27017).
-- Start the application with Docker Compose:
+- Start the application with Docker Compose.

 ```text
 $ docker-compose up --build
 ```

 Then visit [localhost:4444](http://localhost:4444/).

-See the routes files for the available routes.

 To shutdown the containers: